 It’s not a bad idea to save the above table as a note for your own reference.
 When working with Dataview, it’s a handy thing to have on hand. (here’s a Markdown version you can copy/paste)

 Any of the above data can be used in any Dataview query.
 For example, we could create a table with all of our starred notes like this:

 ```dataview TABLE file.starred AS "⭐" WHERE file.starred = true \```

 Note: Notice that you can change table headers using the AS keyword.
 In the above example, the table name will be a star icon rather than the default “file.starred”.

 Adding custom data to your notes

 In addition to the data above, you can also add your own custom data to any note.
 You can use this for anything you could imagine.
-To add custom data, you can either add code called YAML to the top of your file, or you can use the double-colon syntax.
-YAML is cleaner if you have a lot of data to add, but if you only have a few things then the other method might be better for you.
-Here’s how the same data looks in both formats:
+To add custom data, you can either add Properties, or you can use the double-colon syntax.

 ```dataview LIST WHERE status = "Idea" \```